 7. Your furnace is blowing cold air.

 Obviously, this isn’t good.
 Your furnace could be overheating, your pilot light could be out, or it could be a sign of a larger problem.
-If there isn’t an obvious reason as to why your furnace is blowing cold air, like your pilot light out, call for a professional diagnosis before attempting repairs.
+If there isn’t an obvious reason as to why your furnace isn’t blowing enough heat, like your pilot light out, call for a professional diagnosis before attempting repairs.

 8. Weak air is blowing from the vents.

-There are several reasons your furnace may not effectively be able to circulate the warm air in your home.
-Furnaces need professional repairs.
+There are several reasons your furnace may not effectively be able to circulate airflow in your home.
+It could range from a clogged air filter to something worse.
+A clogged filter can be remedied, but furnaces need professional repairs.
 Keep your furnace from over-working and call a professional.

 9. Water is pooling around the furnace.